lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/registerRealistRowsRenderer.md

-LightRealistService::registerRealistRowsRenderer — Sets the duelistRowsRenderer.
+LightRealistService::registerRealistRowsRenderer — Registers a duelistRowsRenderer.